Providing Secure Access to VMware Horizon 7 and Workspace ONE Access with the VMware Unified Access Gateway

 Following are two ways to deploy and configure a Unified Access Gateway:

-This section walks through using the PowerShell method with the script and the sample INI settings files provided in Using PowerShell to Deploy VMware Unified Access Gateway.
+This section walks through using the PowerShell method with the script and the sample INI settings files provided.
 Do not be put off by the fact that this method uses PowerShell.
 You will be running a single command that calls an INI file that contains all of your settings.
 You do not need to know PowerShell.

-First, download the latest version of the PowerShell script and the sample INI settings files.
+First, download the latest version of the Unified Access Gateway OVA file and the PowerShell script with it accompanying sample INI settings files

-- Download the latest version of the ZIP file and extract the contents.
-(At time of writing, this is uagdeploy-320-v5.zip).
+- Download the latest version of the PoewrShell Scripts ZIP files and extract the contents.
+(At time of writing, this is uagdeploy-22.214.171.124-pspscripts.zip).

 From the downloaded ZIP file, use the sample INI settings files to create your own settings file.